mohamedmek/Webpage-Scraper-and-Translator/README.md

-# Website Scraper and Translator
+# Webpage Scraper and Translator

-This PHP script scrapes a website and translates its HTML content to a target language using Microsoft Translator API.
+This PHP script scrapes a webpage and translates its HTML content to a target language using Microsoft Translator API.
 The script also extracts CSS files, JS files, and images from the website and saves them to their respective directories.

 ## Requirements